 Salty, spicy, subtly sweet and highly aromatic, the amount of herbs and spices are totally adjustable to suit your taste so treat the amounts provided below as a rough guide.

-- 1 block of firm tofu, about 300 grams
+- 1 cake firm tofu about 300 grams

-- 1 bird’s eye chili, finely chopped
+- 1 bird’s eye chili finely chopped

-- 3/4 tbsp. of finely diced garlic
+- 3/4 tablespoon finely diced garlic

-- 1/2 tsp. of salt
+- 1/2 teaspoon salt

-- 3/4 tsp. of sugar
+- 3/4 teaspoon sugar

-- 1/4 tsp. of freshly cracked black pepper
+- 1/4 teaspoon freshly cracked black pepper

-- 1 tbsp. of finely sliced onion leaves, to garnish
+- 1 tablespoon sliced scallions to garnish

-- Rinse and drain the tofu.
+Rinse and drain the tofu.
 Cut into two-inch squares about an inch thick.
 For best results, lay on a stack of paper towels to remove the excess water.

-- Meanwhile, prepare the herbs and seasonings.
+Meanwhile, prepare the herbs and seasonings.
 Mix together the lemongrass, chili, garlic, salt, sugar and pepper.
 Gently rub the mixture on all surfaces of the tofu squares, taking care not to break the delicate curd.

-- Using a very sharp pointed knife, cut a cross on one side of the tofu, the cut deeper where the two slashes intersect.
+Using a very sharp pointed knife, cut a cross on one side of the tofu, the cut deeper where the two slashes intersect.
 Push the remaining spice mixture into the the center of each tofu square.